Surat Alley

-Surat Alley (1905–1988), was an Indian trade unionist and political activist in Britain who campaigned for civil rights of Indians.
+Bansidhar Misra aka Surat Alley (1905–1988), was an Indian trade unionist and political activist in Britain who campaigned for civil rights of Indians.

 Early life

 Born on 18 May 1905 in the village of Khandasahi, Kendrapara District, Odisha State to a Hindu Brahmin jamindar family, he originally had the name Banshidhar Mishra before he later changed it.
 He was influenced by Gopabandhu Das, a participant in the non-cooperation movement.

 He and Rajakrishna Bose assumed leadership during the youth movement in Odisha in the late 1920s.
 In order to raise awareness among them, he established "Youth Committees" in several locations.
 He also published many provocative articles in the newspaper Yubak, which aroused the ire of the British authorities.
 A warrant for his arrest had been issued, but he managed to get away by travelling to Burma in disguise, where he joined the Burmese uprising.
 From that point on, he changed his name to "Surat Alley," and from 1932 to 1952, he went by that name.